VityaSchel/lufin/README.md

 ### Why no docker?

 There is nothing to dockerize.
-I could maybe put Bun, certbot and database together but IMO that really only makes it more complex. lmk in issues if you really want docker and I'll do it.
+I could maybe put Bun, certbot and database together but IMO that really only makes it more complex. lmk in issues if you really want docker and I’ll do it.

 ### Why there are no compiled releases?